Are you looking for information about Seward Alaska? Are you in the planning stages of a dream trip to Alaska, either by

 Seward Is A Port Town Located In Southern Alaska

 Seward is situated about 120 miles south of Anchorage in southern Alaska.
-It is located on Resurrection Bay on the Kenai Peninsula and considered the gateway to the Kenai Fjords National Park.
+It is located on Resurrection Bay on the Kenai Peninsula and is considered the gateway to the Kenai Fjords National Park.

 Depending on your Alaska itinerary, there are numerous ways to get yourself and your family to Seward from Anchorage.

 Road-tripping allows you to enjoy the expansive and breathtaking scenery all along the Seward Highway in the comfort of your own car or RV.

 But I think you should allow much more time than that.
 The Seward Highway has been designated an All American Highway, and a National Scenic Byway because of all of the spectacular jaw-dropping beauty along the way.

 An epic view at Turnagain Arm along the Seward Highway of Cook Inlet and the Kenai mountain chain.